 Sadly, some types of security jobs have been viewed as meaningless or worthless with the security guard being a prime example but today, this position among many others are considered to be of tremendous value thanks to better training, public education, and ongoing threats.

 Since we used security guards as an earlier example, we will begin with this particular job.
 For starters, while there are always openings to work as a security guard, positions of higher responsibility and income are actually competitive.

 However, no matter the level, this type of job offers a number of benefits such as flexible hours, part and full-time hours, and a variety of sectors and industries to work in.

 Security guards inspect and patrol property, deter criminal activity, and guard against things such as vandalism, fire, and theft.
-Guards with appropriate training and certification would also detain and arrest criminals.
+Guards with appropriate training, security license and certification would also detain and arrest criminals.

 This career has experienced a 17% growth and is expected to continue being in high demand.